Thank you for reading our post, please rate this article at the end.

 If the fish you are targeting has an average weight of less than 8 pounds, then an 8-pound test or 10-pound test line will be appropriate for landing it.

-The second thing you need to consider is the aggressiveness of the fish you are targeting.
+The second thing you need to consider is the target fish’s aggressiveness.
 If you are targeting an aggressive fish, you should get a line with a pound test strength of about 1.5X its weight.

 For example, for a fast-swimming fish such as a Dorado (average weight of 30 pounds), you should get a 45-pound test line to increase your chances of hooking it up and landing it.